-Figure 10-2 shows how reserve products were cleared in real time to meet the reserve service requirements in the first six months of 2024.
-In the figure, each line represents the extended requirement of a reserve service, which is the service's reliability requirement plus the generic extended requirement.
+Table 10-9 Reserve products and the services they can provide each line represents the extended requirement of a reserve service, which is the service's reliability requirement plus the generic extended requirement.
 The colored areas represent how the cleared MW of the three reserve products sum to satisfy the reserve requirements.
 As can be seen in the figure, the cleared reserve products providing the services do not exactly equal the service requirements.
-In the first six months of 2024, the total amounts of cleared synchronized reserve and 30-minute reserve were frequently greater than their requirements.
-This can result from cleared resources providing more reserves than needed to satisfy the remainder of a requirement and result from PJM clearing reserve products to help satisfy the requirements of the next broader reserve service.
-For example, since mid-January, PJM has cleared synchronized reserves in excess of the synchronized reserve requirement in order to, along with the cleared nonsynchronized reserve, more economically satisfy the primary reserve requirement.
+In the first nine months of 2024, the total amounts of cleared synchronized reserve and 30-minute reserve were frequently greater than their requirements.
+This can result from cleared resources providing more reserves than needed to satisfy the remainder of a requirement and result from PJM clearing reserve products to help satisfy the requirements of the next broader reserves in excess of the synchronized reserve requirement in order to, along with the cleared nonsynchronized reserve, more economically satisfy the primary reserve requirement.